NHAS/reverse_ssh/README.md

 link [OPTIONS]
 Link will compile a client and serve the resulting binary on a link which is returned.
 This requires the web server component has been enabled.
-	--fingerprint	Set RSSH server fingerprint will default to server public key --garble	Use garble to obfuscate the binary (requires garble@master to be installed) --goarch	Set the target build architecture (default runtime GOARCH) --goarm	Set the go arm variable (not set by default) --goos	Set the target build operating system (default runtime GOOS) --http	Use http polling as the underlying transport --https	Use https polling as the underlying transport --name	Set the link download url/filename (default random characters) --no-lib-c	Compile client without glibc
+        --fingerprint   Set RSSH server fingerprint will default to server public key --garble        Use garble to obfuscate the binary (requires garble to be installed) --goarch        Set the target build architecture (default runtime GOARCH) --goarm Set the go arm variable (not set by default) --goos  Set the target build operating system (default runtime GOOS) --http  Use http polling as the underlying transport --https Use https polling as the underlying transport --log-level     Set default output logging levels, [INFO,WARNING,ERROR,FATAL,DISABLED] --lzma  Use lzma compression for smaller binary at the cost of overhead at execution (requires upx flag to be set) --name  Set the link download url/filename (default random characters) --no-lib-c      Compile client without glibc
-	--owners	Set owners of client, if unset client is public all users.
+        --ntlm-proxy-creds      Set NTLM proxy credentials in format DOMAIN\USER:PASS --owners        Set owners of client, if unset client is public all users.
 E.g --owners jsmith,ldavidson --proxy Set connect proxy address to bake it --raw-download  Download over raw TCP, outputs bash downloader rather than http --shared-object Generate shared object file
-	--sni	When TLS is in use, set a custom SNI for the client to connect with --stdio	Use stdin and stdout as transport, will disable logging, destination after stdio:// is ignored --tls	Use TLS as the underlying transport
-	--upx	Use upx to compress the final binary (requires upx to be installed) --working-directory	Set download/working directory for automatic script (i.e doing curl https://<url>.sh) --ws	Use plain http websockets as the underlying transport --wss	Use TLS websockets as the underlying transport -C	Comment to add as the public key (acts as the name) -l	List currently active download links
+        --sni   When TLS is in use, set a custom SNI for the client to connect with --stdio Use stdin and stdout as transport, will disable logging, destination after stdio:// is ignored --tls   Use TLS as the underlying transport --upx   Use upx to compress the final binary (requires upx to be installed) --use-kerberos  Instruct client to try and use kerberos ticket when using a proxy --working-directory     Set download/working directory for automatic script (i.e doing curl https://<url>.sh) --ws    Use plain http websockets as the underlying transport --wss   Use TLS websockets as the underlying transport -C      Comment to add as the public key (acts as the name) -l      List currently active download links
         -o      Set owners of client, if unset client is public all users.
 E.g --owners jsmith,ldavidson -r      Remove download link
         -s      Set homeserver address, defaults to server --external_address if set, or server listen address if not

 # Generate a client and serve it on a named link
 catcher$ link --name test